Quick Summary

 - Regulatory Compliance and High-Security Standards: Adheres to industry regulations like SOC 2, HIPAA, ISO 27001, GDPR, and CCPA.
 It implements robust security measures, including data encryption, tamper-evident document security, 2FA, and SSO.

-- Flexible Workflows and Document Organization: Offers customizable workflows, signing order settings, simultaneous e-signing, real-time notifications, custom templates, expiration dates for documents, automatic reminders, and document organization within folders.
+- Flexible Workflows and Document Organization: Offers customizable workflows, signing order settings, simultaneous eSigning, real-time notifications, custom templates, document expiration dates, automatic reminders, and document organization within folders.

 Pricing

-SIGN.PLUS offers plans starting at $9.99 per month for the Personal plan, going up to $49.99 per user, per month month for the Enterprise plan.
+SIGN.PLUS offers plans starting at $9.99 per user per month for the Personal plan, up to $49.99 per user per month for the Enterprise plan.
 You can also choose annual billing.
 These plans suit individual users and businesses needing different features and support levels.

 Pros and Cons